Where to turn for financial support

 Useful links

-- Energy saving tips: You might be surprised by how much money you can save by making simple changes to cut your energy use at home.
+You might be surprised by how much money you can save by making simple changes at home to reduce your energy use.

-- Funding finder: You can use our handy online tool to search for funding and support – give it a try and see what help you can get.
+You can also use our handy online tools to search for funding and financial support – give it a try and see what help you can get.